-Before you engage in further conversation with a salesperson, you may be wondering, “How much does an SEO platform cost? or "Does my budget fit what an all-in-one SEO software costs?”
+Before you meet with a salesperson, you may be wondering, “How much does SEO software cost? or "Does my budget fit what an all-in-one SEO platform costs?”

 We know how it goes - no one really talks about this until after you commit to see a demo or get an official proposal.
-Likely for you however, this is an extremely important question to answer to see if this even fits with what you want, where you are in your SEO journey, and if it makes sense for your budget.
+But these answers play a vital role in assessing whether the software aligns with your needs, your current stage in your SEO journey, and if it makes sense for your budget.

-It is hard to give just a straight up, one-size fits all answer to the question, “What does an SEO platform cost?”, because the fact of the matter is, well - it depends.
+It is hard to give a one-size fits all answer to the question, “What does SEO software cost?”, because the fact of the matter is, well - it depends.

-Like most enterprise marketing software (or martech as the industry calls it), there are many variables in the actual price of an enterprise SEO software.
+Like most enterprise marketing software (martech), there are many different SEO pricing models based on the capabilities and data you need from an enterprise SEO software.

 The variance of cost comes from a few different areas:

-- Frequency of updated keyword ranking data (typically weekly or daily data)
+- Frequency of updated keyword ranking data (typically weekly or daily updates).

 It should also include all SEO metrics and data you need to successfully scale your SEO and drive consistent results (with a few caveats, exceptions, and watch-outs as you read through to the end of this post).

-But you can expect an enterprise platform to vary in cost depending on the package, but starting costs is $2,500-$3,500 per month, and on the top end the investment can be up to $10,000 per month.
+But you can expect an enterprise platform to vary in cost depending on the SEO package, but costs range between $2,500-$3,500 per month.
+On the top end the investment, based on the number of domains and keywords you need to track, the pricing can be up to $10,000 per month.

-Why do enterprise-scale platforms cost so much more than basic or specialized SEO tools?
-There’s more on this below, but the important thing to understand is the time, development, and constant shift in Google’s SERP.
-The accuracy in your ranking data is critical to get the insights to understand performance and to make the right next decisions.
+Why do enterprise-level platforms cost more than basic or specialized SEO tools?
+There’s more on this below, but the important thing to understand is the time, development, and constant shift in Google’s search engine results pages (SERPs).

 Want to know more about why SEO platforms cost more?
-Skip to Why Aren’t Month-to-Month Agreements Typical with an SEO Platform?
+Skip ahead to: Why Aren’t Month-to-Month Agreements Typical with an SEO Platform?

-There are a few questions that you can answer to understand what level you would need within an SEO platform.
+There are a few questions that you can answer to understand what package level you need with an SEO software.
 Here’s a quick list that you can consider:

 - Weekly vs. Daily Ranking Data.
-This is a big one, how frequently do you need to see ranking changes for your site.
-If you are in a super competitive industry, daily is probably required.
+This is a big one, how frequently do you need to track ranking changes for your site.
+If you are in a super competitive industry and the search results are consistently changing, daily is probably required.
 If you can wait two to three weeks to see if those ranking fluctuations were a fluke or if there is an issue, weekly ranking updates will probably work.

 - How many domains do you have and what countries do you cover?
 If you have a global team with multiple different international sites, you’ll need to determine what domains and keywords you need for each.